sarabanderby/CAIsat/README.md

    - Drag the red 256×256 box over your region of interest
    - Click "Enhance Selected Area"
    - The enhanced image should appear within 5-10 seconds
+   - Click "Detect Objects" to analyze the enhanced image
+   - Detected objects (planes, ships, vehicles, etc.) will be highlighted with bounding boxes

 ### Deletion